v-p-b/ghidra-graph-export/README.md

 # Ghidra Graph Export Script

-Generate Graphviz (DOT) and Grapholoy graphs from ghidra functions.
+Generate Graphviz (DOT) and Grapholoy (JSON - to be used with [function-graph-overview](https://github.com/tmr232/function-graph-overview)) graph definitions from Ghidra functions.

 Headless execution: